The Final Cut (2004 film): Reception

 The Final Cut received mixed reviews from critics.
-Rotten Tomatoes, a review aggregator, reports that 37% of 79 surveyed critics gave the film a positive review; the average rating was 5.27/10.
+Rotten Tomatoes, a review aggregator, reports that 38% of 80 surveyed critics gave the film a positive review.
 The site's critical consensus reads: "The Final Cut fails to make compelling use of its intriguing premise and talented cast, settling for a middling sci-fi drama that never justifies its pretensions."
 On Metacritic, the film holds a score of 43 out of 100 based on 22 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times rated it 3 stars out of 4, and wrote that "the movie never really finds its way out of the dilemmas it has created", but found that Williams's performance saved it from these issues.

 Leslie Felperin of Variety wrote that it has "strong visuals" but called it clichéd and poorly acted.

 Stephen Holden of The New York Times wrote that it is poorly edited and features an emotionless performance from Williams.

 Kevin Thomas of the Los Angeles Times wrote that the film fails to deliver on its promising premise.

 Daniel W. Kelly of DVD Talk rated it 4½ stars out of 5, and called it "an intriguing, unassuming drama with sci-fi elements that doesn't get bogged down in sci-fi overkill".